KyleGospo/docs.bazzite.gg/src/donations.md

 ## Fedora Project

-Bazzite would not exist without [Fedora Linux](https://fedoraproject.org/).
+Bazzite would not exist without [**Fedora Linux**](https://fedoraproject.org/).
 The Fedora Project does not take monetary donations, but values hardware donations and contributions to the project.

 - [**Donating Hardware**](https://fedoraproject.org/wiki/Donations)
 - [**Contributing**](https://fedoraproject.org/wiki/Contribute)